harvardartmuseums/api-docs/technique.md

 # Technique

-Contains a list of the colors used in the color spectrum that is part of the branding of the Harvard Art Museums
+Contains information on the techniques used in the production of items in the Harvard Art Museums.

 ## Get Techniques

-`GET /technique` will get list of techniques used to make items in the collection..
+`GET /technique` will get list of techniques used to make items in the collection.

 Include one or more of the following parameters to filter the items.